DefinitelyObsessed/Advice-generator-app-29-Node-js-Version/README.md

 ## Run The App

-###In the project directory, run:
+### In the project directory

-1. First install the node modules ,
+- First install the node modules , by running :

 > npm install

-1. Then run:
+- Then run :

 > nodemon app.js

-1. The run the app in the development mode.
+- The run the app in the development mode.

 Open ` http://localhost:3000 ` to view it in the browser.